melihzgvnc/melihzgvnc/README.md

 ## Hi, I'm Melih👋

-An AI enthusiast currently based in the United Kingdom, developing projects using LLMs and all that cool stuff! 🤖
+An AI Engineer currently based in the United Kingdom, developing projects using LLMs and all that cool stuff! 🤖

-Also, a web developer in the making 🛠️
+Also, a Web Developer in the making 🛠️

 ### Some tech I'm currently using: